Cathedral of St. Michael and St. Gudula: 19th century–present

 The church was designated a historic monument on 5 March 1936.
 In the mid-20th century, it was narrowly spared during the building of the North–South connection, a major railway link through central Brussels.
 On that occasion, a large forecourt, known as the Parvis Sainte-Gudule/Sinter-Goedelevoorplein, was built in front of it.
-It was not until 1962, with the creation of the Archdiocese of Mechelen–Brussels, that the collegiate church was promoted to the rank of co-cathedral, when it became the seat of the Archbishop, together with St. Rumbold's Cathedral in Mechelen.
+It was not until 1962, with the creation of the Archdiocese of Mechelen–Brussels, that the collegiate church was promoted to the rank of co-cathedral, when it became the Archbishop's seat, together with St. Rumbold's Cathedral in Mechelen.
 The church's current patron saints, Saint Michael and Saint Gudula, are also those of the City of Brussels.

 Restoration work was carried out in the 19th century under the direction of the architect Tilman-François Suys who, from 1839 to 1845, restored the towers and portals, and again in the 20th century under the direction of Jean Rombaux, then Victor Gaston Martiny, chief architect-town planner of the Province of Brabant and member of the Royal Committee for Monuments and Sites.
 The cathedral was once again thoroughly restored between 1983 and 1999.
-On that occasion, archaeological excavations were undertaken, which led to the discovery of remains of the Romanesque church and crypt underneath the current choir.
+On those occasions, archaeological excavations were undertaken, which led to the discovery of remains of the Romanesque church and crypt underneath the current choir.

 Description

 Most of the cathedral is in the Brabantine Gothic style, although some parts are in the newer Baroque style.
-It is traditionally listed, alongside the Chapel Church and the Church of Our Blessed Lady of the Sablon, as one of the three Gothic churches still standing in central Brussels.
+It is traditionally listed, alongside the Church of Our Lady of the Chapel and the Church of Our Lady of Victories at the Sablon, as one of the three Gothic churches still standing in central Brussels.
 The cathedral is built of stone from the Gobertange quarry, which is located in present-day Walloon Brabant, approximately 45 km south-east of the cathedral's site.

 The building adopts the classic plan: a Latin cross with a three-bay long choir ending in a five-sided apse surrounded by an ambulatory.
 It is imposing by its sheer size: 110 m long, 30 m wide (50 m at the level of the choir), and 26.5 m high (the entrance towers reach a height of 69 m).